dib-lab/2021-paper-ibd/manuscript.md

 For example, nine of the 54 species we investigated were *Faecalibacterium prausnitzii*, the phylogroups of which are separated in the GTDB taxonomy but combined into a single species in the NCBI taxonomy.
 *F. prausnitzii* is a key butyrate producer in the gut and plays a crucial role in reducing intestinal inflammation [@doi:10.1038/ismej.2016.176].
 Similarly, *Acetatifactor* is a bile-acid producing bacteria associated with a healthy gut, but limited evidence has associated it with decreased abundance in IBD [@doi:10.1002/hep.29857].
-We found that genome sequences from four species were less likely to occur in CD and UC.
 These species, as well as others that decreased in abundance in IBD, are strictly anaerobic (**Figure @fig:dda**), so these observed trends are consistent with a shift toward oxidative stress during disease that is intolerable for many gut microbes [@doi:10.1038/ismej.2013.80].

 <!--*Gemmiger formicilis* had the most dominating set pieces decrease in abundance in UC, and was also decreased in CD (**Figure @fig:dda**).